-Electronic devices (ex. ipod, cell phone, digital Watches) of any kind are not to be used in school unless directed by teacher.
-Cell phones are to be turned off and must remain in the student's backpack for the entire school day.
-Digital Watches must be turned off during the school day.
+Electronic devices (ex. iPod, cell phone, digital watch) of any kind are not to be used in school unless directed by the teacher.
+Cell phones and Digital watches are to be turned off and must remain in the student's backpack for the entire school day.
 Parents who need to contact students during the school day or get a message to their student should call the school office, not the student's cell phone.
 Cell phones or watches found in use during the school day will be confiscated and turned in to the principal's office and must be reclaimed by the parent.
 If a student has his/her cell phone/watch confiscated on more than two occasions, he/she will lose the privilege to keep his/her phone in his/her backpack or on their person and must leave it in the principal's office each day for one month.
 Permission will not be given for students to call home for forgotten supplies or to communicate social plans.
+NOTE: TECH USE POLICY